agentlang-ai/agentlang-docs/docs/installation.md

 ]
 ```

-With Agentlang setup and working properly, you can now explore the language further by proceeding to the [Quick start](quick-start.md) guide.
+With Agentlang setup and working properly, you can further explore the language by proceeding to the [Quick start](quick-start.md) guide.